-This picture shows Tanya, Natasha and Valya from Magazin Kashtan in the village of Kilija, Ukraine.
-Kilija comes up along the Danube River between Izmail and Odessa, a popular week-long cycle touring route during Spring and Summer.
+This picture shows Tanja, Natasha and Valja from Mahazin Kashtan in the village of Kilija, Ukraine — the village comes up along the Danube River between Izmail and Odessa, a popular week-long cycle touring route during Spring and Summer.

-Magazin Kashtan was where one of my shortest and most intense cycle touring encounters has happened.
-I walked in just to get some bread, but as it’s nearly always the case, that’s never the whole story.
-They seemed especially glad to see, maybe because i came from so far (Brazil).
-I believe that can be seen in their smiles on the photo.
+Mahazin Kashtan was where one of my shortest and most intense cycle touring encounters to date took place.
+I walked in just to get some bread but, as it’s nearly always the case, that’s never the whole story — they seemed especially glad to see me, perhaps because i came from so far (Brazil) — i believe that can be seen in their smiles on the photo.

 Despite their contagious joy, this encounter was also a tough reminder that we’re constantly departing on a cycle tour — perhaps in life in general?
 This was one of the countless occasions in which i broke into tears upon leaving them behind — am i ever going to see them again!?